 Group portraits and selfies

-You won’t be needing a photographer at your family reunions.
+You won’t need a photographer at your family reunions.
 Everybody can be in the picture without setting a timer and running to pick their spot in the group.
 Your group portraits get even better while using a tripod as well.
 So find a tripod with flexible legs, buy yourself a remote shutter, and get creative.

 Although taking a selfie is quickly done by using the front-facing camera while holding the phone.
 You will get better results and appealing self-portraits using the primary camera, a remote shutter, and a tripod.
 More on how to take stunning portraits: